tecknosap/enterprise-grade-aks-pipeline/teckno/README.md

 ### 🏁 Conclusion
 This project streamlines infrastructure provisioning and application deployment using Terraform, Azure DevOps, and Azure Kubernetes Service (AKS).
 The automated pipeline ensures scalability, security, and efficiency in deployment.
+The integration of Checkov for Terraform security scanning and Trivy for container image vulnerability scanning adds an extra layer of security, ensuring that both the infrastructure and application are robust and secure before deployment.

 📜 License
 Licensed under MIT License.